whatsapp email

 The electrolytes in celery, primarily potassium and sodium in their natural form, support the body's fluid balance.
 This is different from plain water, which does not carry the same electrolyte profile.
 Electrolytes help cells actually absorb and retain water rather than simply passing it through.

-People who drink 200 to 250ml of celery juice consistently in the morning often report that their skin feels less tight and dry within the first one to two weeks.
-This is almost entirely a hydration effect and is one of the most immediate and reliable benefits.
+People who drink 200 to 250ml of celery juice consistently in the morning often report that their skin feels less tight and dry.
+This is primarily a general hydration effect.

 Benefit 2: Antioxidants That Reduce Ageing and Redness